The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: -absolute continuity

-\section{$g$-absolute continuity}
+\section{$g$\--absolute continuity}

 In the classical context of differentiation, some functions can be reconstructed by integrating their derivatives, a process that is feasible only if the function is absolutely continuous.
-In the framework of the Stieltjes derivative, a similar concept was established via the idea of absolute continuity with respect to a left-continuous and nondecreasing function $g : \mathbb{R} \to \mathbb{R}$, as defined in~\cite[Definition~5.1]{PR}.
-In the context of non-monotonic derivators of locally bounded variation, a similar notion was introduced in~\cite[Definition~6.1]{FrTo} considering particular derivators $g : I \to \mathbb{R}$ with {\em controlled variation}~\cite[Definition~3.1]{FrTo} on $I\subset\mathbb{R}$.
+In the framework of the Stieltjes derivative, a similar concept was established via the idea of absolute continuity with respect to a left\--continuous and nondecreasing function $g : \mathbb{R} \to \mathbb{R}$, as defined in~\cite[Definition~5.1]{PR}.
+In the context of non\--monotonic derivators of {bounded} variation, a similar notion was introduced in~\cite[Definition~6.1]{FrTo} considering particular derivators $g : I \to \mathbb{R}$ with {\em controlled variation}~\cite[Definition~3.1]{FrTo} on $I\subset\mathbb{R}$.
 This definition takes into account the monotonic behavior of the derivator on given countable connected sets of~$I$.
-In the following definition, we consider a derivator $g\in \operatorname{\operatorname{BV}^{lc}_{loc}}({\mathbb R},{\mathbb R})$ which is not necessarily of {\em controlled variation}. \begin{dfn} A map $F:[a,b]\to \mathbb{R}$ is {\em $g$-absolutely continuous} if, for every $\varepsilon > 0$, there exists $\delta > 0$ such that, for any family $\{(a_i , b_i)\}_{i=1}^{i=m}$ of pairwise disjoint open subintervals of $[a,b]$,
+In the following definition, we { fix $[a,b]\subset\mathbb{R}$, and we continue to consider a derivator $g\in \operatorname{BV}^{\operatorname{lc}}([a,b],{\mathbb R})$} which is not necessarily of {\em controlled variation}. \begin{dfn} A map $F:[a,b]\to \mathbb{R}$ is {\em $g$\--absolutely continuous} if, for every $\varepsilon > 0$, there exists $\delta > 0$ such that, for any family $\{(a_i , b_i)\}_{i=1}^{i=m}$ of pairwise disjoint open subintervals of $[a,b]$,

-\end{dfn} We denote by $\mathcal{AC}_{g}([a,b],{\mathbb R})$ the set of $g$-absolutely continuous on the interval $[a,b]$.
+\end{dfn} We denote by $\mathcal{AC}_{g}([a,b],{\mathbb R})$ the set of $g$\--absolutely continuous on the interval $[a,b]$.

-\begin{rem} In light of equation~\eqref{eq:var[a,b]=tilde(g)(b)-tilde(g)(a)}, it is worthwhile to mention that our definition of $g$-absolute continuity coincides with $\widetilde{g}$-absolute continuity in the sense of~\cite[Definition~5.1]{PR}.
-This fact, combined with~\cite[Proposition~5.5]{PR}, implies that $\mathcal{AC}_{g}([a,b],{\mathbb R})\subset\mathcal{BC}_{g}([a,b],{\mathbb R})$. \end{rem}
+\begin{rem} In light of equation~\eqref{eq:var[a,b]=tilde(g)(b)-tilde(g)(a)}, it is worthwhile to mention that our definition of $g$\--absolute continuity coincides with $\widetilde{g}$\--absolute continuity in the sense of~\cite[Definition~5.1]{PR}.
+This fact, combined with~\cite[Proposition~5.5]{FP}, implies that $\mathcal{AC}_{g}([a,b],{\mathbb R})\subset\mathcal{BC}_{g}([a,b],{\mathbb R})$. \end{rem}